Posterior cortical atrophy

-Although mild memory impairment is often present early in the disease, it is clinically different from that seen in Alzheimer's disease.
+Although mild memory impairment is often present early in the disease, it is clinically different from that seen in Alzheimer disease.

-Focal degeneration with presence of neuritic plaques and neurofibrillary tangles, especially in parieto-occipital and temporo-occipital areas, and less commonly in the primary visual cortex 4.
-As such, posterior cortical atrophy shares features with Alzheimer disease, so much so that some authors believe it to be a variant of the latter, and refer to it as visual variant of Alzheimer disease.
-Indeed pathologically the conditions are essentially indistinguishable, other than the distribution of pathological changes.
+In most individuals with posterior cortical atrophy, histology demonstrates focal degeneration with the presence of neuritic plaques and neurofibrillary tangles, especially in parieto-occipital and temporo-occipital areas, and less commonly in the primary visual cortex 4.
+As such, posterior cortical atrophy shares features with Alzheimer disease, so much so that some authors believe it to be a variant of the latter, and refer to it as a visual variant of Alzheimer disease.
+Indeed pathologically the conditions are essentially indistinguishable, other than the distribution of pathological changes and age of onset.

 MRI is the modality of choice for assessing patients with neurodegenerative diseases, although CT may allow gross volume changes to be appreciated.
 Nuclear medicine functional studies are also of benefit 4.

-- bilateral, but often more pronounced right sided, parieto-occipital and temporo-occipital atrophy
+The main findings are bilateral, but often more pronounced right-sided, parietal and parieto-occipital and temporo-occipital atrophy.
+Hippocampi are relatively normal.

-SPECT and PET demonstrate hypometabolism in the same areas as affected by atrophy 4.
+SPECT and PET demonstrate hypoperfusion and hypometabolism in the same areas as affected by atrophy and these changes may precede morphological change 4.

 Treatment and prognosis

 The disease is gradually progressive with patients usually succumbing within 8-12 years from the time of symptom onset.

 The primary differential diagnosis includes: